Definition:

 6. Inventory management:

-– Predict which products will be in high demand and when.
+– Predicts which products will be in high demand and when.

-– Optimizes stock levels to reduce costs and avoid stockouts.
+– Optimize inventory levels to reduce costs and avoid stockouts.

 7. Churn analysis:

-– Identifies customers most likely to abandon the platform.
+– Identifies customers who are most likely to abandon the platform.

 8. Logistics optimization: